-The inspector saw that each resident had a risk assessment completed and they, or those who were accompanying them out, signed the resident out with staff prior to leaving and on return to the centre.
+The inspector saw that each resident had a risk assessment completed and they, or those who were accompanying them out, signed the resident out prior to leaving and on return to the centre.
+One resident caught the bus outside the centre to the centre of town where they spent the morning returning for their lunch.
+Another resident was met heading out with their family for an afternoon coffee, which they said they always enjoyed.